evpl/xteps/README.md

 ### Steps chain hooks

 You can use hooks in a steps chain.
-Hooks will be called in case of any exception in steps chain or in case of `callHooks` method call.
+Hooks will be called in case of any exception in steps chain or in case of `callChainHooks` method call.
 You also can use hooks to release resources.

 ```java
 stepsChain().withContext(new AutoCloseableImpl())